lrusso/llama3pure/README.md

 | [Llama-3-8B-Instruct-Q8_0.gguf](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-Q8_0.gguf?download=true)     | ✅  |   ✅    | ❌  |
 | [Llama-3-8B-Instruct-fp16.gguf](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-fp16.gguf?download=true)     | ✅  |   ✅    | ❌  |

+## Author's note:

+There isn't a Python engine because a ported, pure version would be very slow.
+Using NumPy wouldn't make sense because it uses C under the hood, and for that, there is already a C engine.

 ## Disclaimer

 You are legally responsible for any damage that you could cause with this software.